 - Diabetes, poorly controlled or

-- Hyperglycemia (high blood sugar)—Should be treated first before using pasireotide.
+- Ketoacidosis (increased ketones in the urine or blood)—Should be treated first before using pasireotide.

 - Liver disease, moderate—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-A nurse or other trained health professional may give you pasireotide or pasireotide may be given at home by patients who do not need to be in the hospital or clinic.
+A nurse or other trained health professional may give you pasireotide.
+It may also be given at home by patients who do not need to be in the hospital or clinic.
 If you are using pasireotide at home, your doctor or nurse will teach you how to prepare and inject the medicine.
 Be sure that you understand how to use the medicine.

-pasireotide should come with a Medication Guide and patient instructions.
-Read and follow the instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
+Pasireotide should come with a Medication Guide and patient instructions.
+Read and follow these instructions carefully.
+Ask your doctor if you have any questions.